Nuix/discover-api-toolkit/powershell/readme.md

 # Overview
-The RingtailAPI PowerShell module is used to manage tokens, API keys, and to interact with the Discover Connect API using Windows PowerShell
+The RingtailAPI PowerShell module is used to manage tokens and to interact with the Discover Connect API using Windows PowerShell

 	Note: This has been validated on Powershell 4 but should work under Powershell 3 as well.